-If you are a divorcing father concerned about protecting your relationship with your children, a Gwinnett County father’s rights lawyer can help.
-Working with a diligent family lawyer can help you make sure your rights are protected.
+If you are a divorcing dad concerned about protecting your relationship with your children, a Gwinnett County fathers’ rights lawyer can help.
+Working with a diligent family lawyer can help ensure your rights are protected.

 Under certain circumstances, before a father can receive any type of legal custody or visitation with his children, he must establish paternity or legitimize them in court.
 In cases where the parents of a child were married, the marriage legitimizes the father’s paternity.
 If the parents were not married, either the mother or the father would have to file an action in court prior before a judge will act.

 Mothers usually begin paternity actions in court to receive child support.
 These cases require the father to submit to a DNA test to prove that he is the biological parent of the child.
 Once this happens, the father can seek visitation or custody and may be obligated to make support payments.

 On the other hand, a legitimation action can only be filed by fathers.
 These cases are similar to paternity actions and establish a child as that father’s heir.
 Once a court grants this action, the father can then seek parenting time with his child.

 Fathers in Gwinnett can seek two types of custody over their children: physical and legal.
 Physical custody refers to where the children live and who has control over their daily lives.
 Legal custody refers to the right to make important decisions regarding the kids, such as where they go to school or what religion they practice, which extracurricular activities they perform, and what medical care and treatments are necessary.

 Usually, one parent will be designated the primary custodian of the children, and the other parent will have visitation or parenting time.
 But it is becoming more and more common for parents to share joint physical custody evenly, regardless of gender.

 In the past, state laws and judges presumed that children were best cared for by their mothers.
 However, the law has changed to reflect the idea that fathers are just as necessary to a child’s wellbeing and a presumption that favoring the mother is unfair.